adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 # Summary

 Entwine and Entwine Point Tiles are a powerful tool for organising point data for visualisation and exploitation using the PDAL toolbox.
-While there are overheads in processing, this system represents a hge leap in how we can think about managing massive point cloud datasets as fundamental infrastructure.
+While there are overheads in processing, this system represents a huge leap in how we can think about managing massive point cloud datasets as fundamental infrastructure.

 [next - wrapping up](6-wrapup.md)